isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Start up SG Equity

-The government will co-invest with qualified 3rd party investors into eligible Singapore-based technlogy startups with IP and global market potential.
+The government will co-invest with qualified 3rd party investors into eligible Singapore-based technology startups with IP and global market potential.

 <a href="https://www.startupsg.net/programmes/4895/startup-sg-equity" target="_blank" style="color:#037e8a">Find out more</a>